technologiestiftung/lab-site/README.md

 # to generate a new project run in a new session
 npm run new
 # now follow the prompt…

+# if you want to develop in js and css use
+npm run dev
+# and in another session
+npm run jekyll
 ```